The ten Commandments were written by God on two tables of blue stone and they were given to Moses on Mt. Sinai.

 When God seemed to abandon Him, He saw the endlessness of chronic hopelessness and He had nothing to look forward to except that God was just and good.

-- Deprivation.
+- Deprivation And Addiction.
 After 40 days of fasting He felt extreme hunger and thirst.
+He felt the extreme cravings of an addict.
 His life was one of extreme poverty.

 In psychology, the hierarchy of needs is said to begin with the need for air, food, water, shelter, security and love.